 Summa Group, Russia’s biggest port operator, is raising money for a foreign grain trading acquisition and was considering an offer for GrainCorp Ltd. (GNC) before Archer-Daniels-Midland Co.
-(ADM) made a $2.8 billion takeover bid, according to two people with knowledge of the matter.
+(ADM:US) made a $2.8 billion takeover bid, according to two people with knowledge of the matter.

 The Moscow-based company is seeking to expand its presence in Asia and around the world, and hasn’t ruled out a counterbid for Sydney-based GrainCorp, according to a third person, who asked not to be identified before plans are decided.